theNewDynamic/hugo-module-tnd-seo/README.md

 You can set seo.private: true at a site level to make every page public.

-This can be overriden at a page level e.g.
+This can be overridden at a page level e.g.

 site:  params.seo.private: false